-Cement firm Lafarge pleads guilty to supporting ISIS
+Cement firm Lafarge pleads guilty to supporting IS

 The cement manufacturer, which was bought by Switzerland's Holcim in 2015, said their behaviour had been in "flagrant violation" of Lafarge's code of conduct.

-But US prosecutors said that Lafarge's Syrian subsidiary had paid Islamic State and another terror group, al Nusra Front, the equivalent of $5.92m to protect staff at the plant as the country's civil war intensified.
+US prosecutors said that Lafarge's Syrian subsidiary had paid Islamic State and another terror group, al Nusra Front, the equivalent of $5.92m to protect staff at the plant as the country's civil war intensified.
+Executives likened the arrangements to paying "taxes", they said.

 Lafarge eventually evacuated the plant in September 2014, when Islamic State took control of the town and the factory.
+But before its departure, the deals helped the company do $70.3m in sales, prosecutors said.

 Lafarge had previously admitted bribes were paid after an internal investigation.
 But US Deputy Attorney General Lisa Monaco said on Tuesday that the company's actions "reflect corporate crime that has reached a new low and a very dark place."